Are you a member ?

 General

-Originally founded in 1972, the Organisation includes more than 20 countries from Romania in the East to Ireland in the West, and from Sweden in the North to Cyprus in the South; EUROMIL is a truly European organisation.
+Originally founded in 1972, the Organisation includes more than 20 countries from Bulgaria in the East to Ireland in the West, and from Sweden in the North to Cyprus in the South; EUROMIL is a truly European organisation.

 It is the main Europe-wide forum for cooperation among professional military associations on issues of common concern.